 - Limit time you spend in groups that are overly-populated.
 It’s easy to get lost in the feed and/or distracted by all the content/conversations going on.

 If you’re looking for a great way to stand out in your industry, consider creating video content.
 While, video is gaining popularity, there still aren’t as many people doing video as there are blogging.

 Not only does video content increase your visibility (especially if you’re publishing your videos somewhere other than your site, like YouTube or Facebook), it also gives potential clients and customers a way to put a face with your business.
 And in an online world where so many of us live behind keyboards, you’d be surprised how much of a difference it can make when you incorporate more of a human element through video.

 If you’re considering using video and just need a few topic ideas to get started, I’ll show you how to find great video topics in the tutorial below:

-Now you know how to gain visibility, but don’t forget…
+Now you know how to grow a business without an email list, but don’t forget…

 If you truly want to be able to grow your business without relying heavily on your email list, you need a great website.
 Especially if you’re trying to grow without putting much focus on your email list, your website will serve as your main platform for sharing how you can help potential clients and customers.

 So, if you want to make the most of the tips I shared in today’s post, I’d recommend starting by ensuring your site is professional, functional and engaging.